sidusnare/ug/README.md

 ug
 ==

-UG the UGly script to Upgrade Gentoo
+QUG the Quick UGly script to Upgrade Gentoo

-Parts
-===
-There are two scripts, ug.sh and lug.sh. lug is the Lightweight version of ug.
-I run ug once weekly and lug daily.
+ug and lug are deprecated. qug is now my prefered mthod.

 Intro
 ===